Observation of self-oscillating supersonic flow across an acoustic horizon in two dimensions: Supplemental Materials

 At the classical level, it is consistent to assume perfect rotational symmetry, so $\psi \equiv \psi(r,t)$, and $\nabla^2$ is the radial part of the 2D Laplacian.
 The radial coordinate $r$ takes values in the range $0 \leq r \leq R$.
 At $r = 0$, we impose the standard regularity condition $\partial_r \psi = 0$.
 Because the system is dissipative (with a 3-body loss coefficient $\gamma_3$), a stationary solution can only exist if we allow inflow of atoms at the boundary.
 To achieve that, we impose different boundary conditions for the real and imaginary parts of $\psi$ at $r=R$---Neumann for the real part and Dirichlet for the imaginary: $\partial_r \mbox{Re} [\psi] = 0$, $\mbox{Im} [\psi] = 0$.
 These permit a nonzero inflow velocity at $r=R$, which however is not specified a priori but will be found as a part of the solution.
 The idea is that, if $R$ is sufficiently large, such a stationary solution (if any is found) will be close enough to a {\em quasi}-stationary state that would be obtained in a large sample without any inflow at the boundary.

 To look for stationary solutions, we set the left-hand side of Eq.~(\ref{eqSM:GP}) to zero, discretize the right-hand side on a uniform grid of $N$ points (typically $N=500$) and solve the resulting system of equations numerically by the multidimensional Newton-Raphson (NR) method.
+We define a real $2N\times 2N$ Jacobian matrix with elements $J_{ik} = \partial F_i / \partial u_k$, where $\{ F_i \}$ is the set of the real and imaginary parts of the right-hand side of Eq.~(\ref{eqSM:GP}) at the grid points, and $\{ u_k \}$ is the set of those of $\psi$.
 It is convenient to vary the potential depth $V_0$ while keeping all the other parameters fixed.
 For $V_0$ below a certain critical value $V_{\rm cr}$, we find two solutions.
 For either, eigenvalues of the Jacobian are all real and, for one of the solutions, are in fact all positive.
 The other solution has one negative mode.
 We refer to the first solution as the ground state, and to the second as the droplet, as discussed in the main text.
 At $V_0 = V_{\rm cr}$ the solutions merge and disappear through a saddle-node bifurcation.
-A critical solution is shown in Fig.~\ref{fig:1}(b).
+A critical solution is shown in Fig.~1(b).